 The return of Hittorff’s remains has been in the works for a long time.
 Several years ago, his family was asked for a DNA sample to help identify his remains.
 They supplied a sample from his sister, Marion, who has since died.

 Between 1942 and 1944, hundreds of service members were recovered from the wreckage at Pearl Harbor.
 Most of them were classified as “unknown” and interred in Hawaiian cemeteries.
 In 1947, those remains were dug up to be identified.
 27 bodies were tagged to be identified, but approval for the work was never given.
 The remains were buried again at the National Memorial Cemetery of the Pacific.

 In 2003, the Department of Defense dug up a casket with the remains of up to 100 sailors and Marines from the Oklahoma.
 In 2015, they announced that 388 more remains would be examined.

 74 years after Pearl Harbor, the family was notified that Hittorff’s remains had been identified.
-On June this year, he finally came home.
+On June 18, he finally came home.